balintbrews/solarized-color-scheme-for-phpstorm/README.md

 # Solarized Color Scheme for PhpStorm

-This is the lighter version of [the beautiful Solarized color scheme](http://ethanschoonover.com/solarized) made for [PhpStorm](http://www.jetbrains.com/phpstorm/) with carefully picked colors from the color palette that Solarized provides.
+A light color scheme for the popular PHP IDE, [PhpStorm](http://www.jetbrains.com/phpstorm/).
+Colors are carefully picked from the color palette of [the beautiful Solarized color scheme created by Ethan Schoonover](http://ethanschoonover.com/solarized).

 # Screenshots